ContextSeg: Sketch Semantic Segmentation by Querying the Context with Attention

 Citation:

-Jiawei Wang, Changjian Li.
+Wang, Jiawei, and Changjian Li.
 "ContextSeg: Sketch Semantic Segmentation by Querying the Context with Attention."
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2024. (bibtex)
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 3679-3688.
+2024. (bibtex)

 Algorithm